-ADVANCED PLACEMENT (AP) LITERATURE & COMPOSITION A & B (1329A, 1329B), Grade 12, 1st & 2nd Sem., One-half Credit Per Sem.
+ADVANCED PLACEMENT (AP) LITERATURE & COMPOSITION (1329Y), Grade 12, Full Credit Year Course

 These classes prepare students to take the College Entrance Examination Board Advanced Placement Literature and Composition Test.
 Emphases are the analytic reading of fiction and poetry and the writing of critical essays.
 Students enrolling should be competent in composition, experienced in literary interpretation, and able to think abstractly.
 Students must also be able to work independently on a variety of reading and writing projects.
 All students are required to take the advanced placement examination in May.